Skip to main content

 Image

-With a couple thousand people moving throughout the ship, the elevators can get crowded, especially during meal times or port days.
+With a couple thousand people moving throughout the ship, the elevators can get crowded, especially during meals and port days.

-Even if you're able to squeeze on, it's likely that the elevator will make multiple stops; it is not going to take you straight to your destination.
+Even if you're able to squeeze on, the elevator will likely make multiple stops; it is not going to take you straight to your destination.
 That being said, sometimes, it's faster to take the stairs.
-If you are insistent on taking an elevator, know that it's common courtesy to let people off before trying to cram yourself in.
+If you insist on taking an elevator, know that it's common courtesy to let people off before trying to cram yourself in.

 Plus, who doesn't love the opportunity to burn off a few extra vacation calories?